himannamdari/UNDRSTANDING_SAR_AND-_APPLY_ML_ON-SARDATA/README.md

-# Satellite Image Understanding with PyTorch: From SAR Concepts to CNN Classification
+# Satellite Image Understanding with PyTorch: From SAR Concepts to CNN Classification : By HIMAN NAMDARI PhD

 This repository is a learning project for understanding satellite imagery, SAR imaging concepts, and deep learning implementation using PyTorch.